microsoft/botframework-solutions/docs/_docs/reference/skills/experimental.md

     - No Scopes are needed
     - Click Test Connection to verify

-To test this skill in VA, one should setup the following:
+To test this skill with your Virtual Assistant one manual step is required over and above the usual skill connection steps.

-1. Add https://botbuilder.myget.org/F/aitemplates/api/v3/index.json as NuGet package source
-1. Update VA's Microsoft.Bot.Builder.Solutions and Microsoft.Bot.Builder.Skills to 4.6.0-daily27 as this skill
-1. Add VA's appId to AppsWhitelist of SimpleWhitelistAuthenticationProvider under Utilities
-1. Add OAuth Connection as skill
+1. Add OAuth Connection to your Virtual Assistant manually as per the step above.
+This connection type cannot be automatically configured as part of botskills.
-1. The remaining steps are same as normal skills

 ### Music Skill